Three types of quasi-Trefftz functions for the 3D convected Helmholtz equation: construction and approximation properties: Three types of quasi-Trefftz functions

-where the right hand side $B$ depends not only on the case but also on variable coefficients of the PDE.
 As a consequence, the study of existence of solutions to these subsystems is independent of the case.
 These subsystems will be the backbone of the construction algorithm for both families of GPWs.

 \begin{rmk} Gathering unknowns according to the length of their index, $|i|$, is related to splitting the unknowns from the polynomial $P$, $Q$ or $R$ according to the total degree of each monomial:

 and the $\ell$th subsystem is related to certain derivatives of homogeneous polynomials of degree $\ell'=\ell+2$. \end{rmk}